zzhangjii/learning-library/workshops/LabGuide100ProvisionAnATPDatabase.md

 More information about Compartments and Policies is provided in the OCI Identity and Access Management documentation [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm?tocpath=Services%7CIAM%7C_____13).

--  Select any compartment other than root compartment for this lab
+-  Select Demo compartment which you created earlier in this lab

 ![](./images/100/Picture100-26.jpeg)